 Agriculture and farm composition are changing rapidly.
 The continuance of an agricultural community is neither certain nor guaranteed and the land is only one component of a vibrant agricultural system. successful agriculture.
 The community and the economy must directly support agriculture.
 The basic economic indicators of successful agriculture are strong in South Huron, but the most significant part of the formula for successful agriculture is the community - the residents themselves.
 The rural community is highly oriented to agriculture and a way of life which supports it.
-Agricultural land uses will be given priority over uses which are not primarily related to agriculture within the agricultural designation in the Municipality.
+Agriculture within the agricultural designation in the Municipality.
 Development and redevelopment that is compatible with the rural landscape and that can be sustained by rural infrastructure and public service facilities should be promoted.